gracelu0/numeric-matrix-processor/README.md

 # Numeric Matrix Processor

-A Java program that allows users to enter matrices and perform a variety of operations on matrices including addition, multiplication, finding the determinant, and dealing with inverse matrices.
+A Java program that allows users to enter matrices and perform a variety of operations on matrices.
+Matrix operations include:
+- Matrix addition
+- Scalar multiplication
+- Matrix multiplication
+- Finding the determinant
+- Transposing a matrix
+- Finding the inverse of a matrix